-- Amortised cost assets whose contractual terms are basic lending arrangements (i.e. they give rise on specified dates to cash flows that are solely payments of principal or interest on the principal amount outstanding, which the Council holds under a business model whose objective is to collect those cash flows) - Fair value for any financial assets which do not meet the amortised cost definition
+- Amortised cost assets where the contractual terms are consistent with basic lending arrangements (i.e. they give rise on specified dates to cash flows that are solely payments of principal or interest on the principal amount outstanding, which the Council holds under a business model whose objective is to collect those cash flows) - Fair value for any financial assets which do not meet the amortised cost definition

 Amortised cost assets are measured in the Balance Sheet at the outstanding principal repayable plus any accrued interest.
-The only exception to this is loans the Council has made to Housing Gateway Ltd - the Council's largest subsidiary - which meet the definition of a soft loan and where part of the amount owing is classified as 'investment in subsidiaries' (see paragraph 1.32 below).
+The only exception to this is loans the Council has made to Housing Gateway Ltd - the Council's largest subsidiary - which meet the definition of a "soft loan" (because the interest rate is below market rates) and where part of the amount owing is classified as 'investment in subsidiaries' (see paragraph 1.32 below).